dr-consulting/ibi_VizEdit/Supporting_Documents/Manual Mardown File.md

 6. When you are ready, click the `Bayesian GP` button and wait for the program to run.
 You can track progress in your RStudio Window (though the Stan developers are working on it, there currently is not an easy way to track estimated time for model runs). *To speed up the run time ensure that you do not have any other programs open that require a large amount of processing power.* ![GP Easy 4](GP Easy 4.PNG)

-Note that you can refresh the Viewer to update the model progress.
+Note that you can refresh the Viewer to update the model progress (Windows only - chain updates will appear in the console for Linux distributions).
 Once the warmup iterations are complete sampling for each chains takes relatively little time.
 (Total runtime for this model was 352.60 seconds on a laptop with an i7-7500 processor with 4 cores @2.7GHz with a max speed of 3.5GHz).

 7. Once the run is complete click anywhere on the editing window outside the selection box and turn the `Selection` function off.
 8. Turn on the `Add/Delete` function and begin manually adding points at the newly identified peaks.